gnongkynrih/shillong-college-todo/README.md

 TO MAKE A MODEL WITH MIGRATION php artisan make:model ModelName -m
-(model name is singular)
+(model name is singular and starts with capital)

-TO CREATE A MIGRATION FILE
-php artisan make:migration add_column_name_to_table_name --table=table_name
-eg php artisan make:migration add_date_of_completion_to_tasks_table --table=tasks
-eg. php artisan make:migration add_column_user_id_to_table_tasks --table=tasks
+TO CREATE A MIGRATION FILE (in case we need to update the table) php artisan make:migration add_column_name_to_table_name --table=table_name eg php artisan make:migration add_date_of_completion_to_tasks_table --table=tasks eg. php artisan make:migration add_column_user_id_to_table_tasks --table=tasks